Nadiantara/sentiport_heroku/README.md

   - `requirements.txt`: all library names that is being used in this web app
   - `screenshots`: folder that contains all screenshots that is being used in this documentation
   - `sentiport`: folder that contains routing and all functions that is being used for generating pdf report
-    - `forms.py`: contains Flas-WTForms configuration and set up
+    - `forms.py`: contains Flask-WTForms configuration and set up
     - `mail.py`: contains all functions that is being used to send the user an email after runing the program
     - `pdf_generator.py`: contains functions that could generate a pdf report with some specific inputs
     - `routes.py`: contains Flask routing set up